-From 2012 to 2014, over 1.4 million New Yorkers — including nearly one in four of the city’s children — lived in households that lacked sufficient food.
-(New York City Coalition against Hunger).
+From to , over 1.4 million New Yorkers — including nearly one in four of the city’s children — lived in households that lacked sufficient food (source: New York City Coalition against Hunger).

 Currently, over 1,000 community-based food programs distribute about $130 million worth of food annually, comprising roughly 110 million meals for hungry New Yorkers.

-To help them do that, TechBridge created a data sharing system using Microsoft Dynamics CRM that allows all participating organizations to see pantry allocations, actual food supply, and the service statistics by neighborhood.
+To help them do that, TechBridge created a data-sharing system using Microsoft Dynamics CRM allowing all participating organizations to see pantry allocations, actual food supply, and service statistics by neighborhood.
 Stakeholders can also share information on food pantry operating hours, contact information, storage infrastructure, and program type.

-The updated data-sharing system, which launched on November 1, will allow the New York City Food Assistance Collaborative to Increase emergency food supply, fill meal gaps in underserved neighborhoods, and use data to set targets and measure collective progress against the goal to eliminate hunger in New York City.
+The updated data-sharing system, which launched on , will allow the New York City Food Assistance Collaborative (NYCFAC) to increase its emergency food supply, fill meal gaps in underserved neighborhoods, and use data to set targets and measure collective progress against its goal of eliminating hunger in New York City.

 TechBridge drives community impact by bringing affordable technology and business expertise to other nonprofits.
-We focus on technology enabling nonprofits that are on the frontline of alleviating the causes of poverty — lack of access to shelter, food, employment, education, healthcare, and financial literacy — to expand the impact of their mission for the millions of men, women and children that are experiencing poverty.
-If your organization needs help, contact us.
+We focus on technology enabling nonprofits on the frontline of alleviating the causes of poverty — lack of access to shelter, food, employment, education, healthcare, and financial literacy — to expand the impacts of their missions for the millions of men, women, and children experiencing poverty.
+If your organization needs help, please contact us.